-And when it comes to WordPress plugins, below you will find an alphabetically sorted list of all best WordPress plugins used on AliveBetter blog in 2020.
+And when it comes to WordPress plugins, below, you will find an alphabetically sorted list of the best WordPress plugins used on AliveBetter blog in 2020.

 I called this list AliveBetter’s List Of Plugins.

 This is one of the most popular and the most useful plugins in the world for blocking spam in comments.
 It is available as a free and paid version.
 The free version is good enough to solve the problem with spam.

 Contrary to appearances, spam comments on the blog start appearing very quickly (even before it reaches any popularity), and also, as its popularity increases, this number can grow exponentially.

 Automattic’s Akismet Anti-Spam will help you solve the problem quickly and effectively.

 This plugin was released in order to allow bloggers to create tweetable quotes like the one on the screenshot above.